sktomor/africa-internet-measurements/CONTRIBUTING.md

 >>>>>>> 78500beaafd3bed2f2c63a13bbd703dfa990a175

 ## Acknowledgements
+We would like to thank everyone who contributed to the project from inception.
+First to Abby Cabunoc Mayes, Zannah and the Mozilla Open Leaders Team, Bonface Ochieng for mentoring the project and Enrico Calandro for overall supervision during the Ford-Mozilla Open Web Fellowship experience.

+Much appreciation goes to the following people for contributing before, during and after the #MozSprint:
+ + Sight Ampamya
+ + Isaac Maposa
+ + Rushmore Mushambi
+ + Alex Mwotil
+ + Mary Anna Sadimba
+ + Carlos Nyanga
+ + Ravindu Perera
+ + Catherine Kang'ethe

-We would like to thank Mary Anna Sadimba and Carlos Nyaga for contributing to the project during the MozSprint and offering to build a portal showing service providers in particular countries!
+Mary, Carlos and Ravindu offered to build a portal containing service providers.
 They also agreed to continue working on the project after #MozSprint.